Skip to main content

 kubectl get nodes

-5. For more details, see the Access cluster with kubectl or AWS EKS documentation.
+For more information, see the Access cluster with kubectl or AWS EKS documentation.

 Azure

-1. Open Azure Cloud Shell: Go to the Azure Cloud Shell in your Azure portal.
+1. Open the Azure Cloud Shell in your Azure portal.

 az aks get-credentials --resource-group <resource-group> --name qrvey-eks<prefix>